Tornado touches down near Chicago’s O’Hare airport, disrupting hundreds of flights | Federal News Network

 READ MORE

-“This tornado has been touching the ground intermittently so far and is moving east.
-There are additional circulations along the line south of O’Hare.
-Seek shelter if in the warned area,” it said.

-By 8 p.m. the weather service said the Chicago forecast area was “currently tornado warning free.”
-It said the storm was moving east toward Michigan, where tornado warnings were issued.
+“It really left as quick as it came,” he said.
+“It was maybe 10, 20 seconds, and it was out of here, and all this.”

 Video from TV stations showed hundreds of people taking shelter in an O’Hare concourse.
-Some 169 flights were canceled and nearly 500 were delayed, according to the flight tracking service FlightAware.
+Some 173 flights departing the airport were canceled and more than 500 were delayed, according to the flight tracking service FlightAware.

-The National Weather Service issued two tornado warnings for portions of the city Wednesday evening.
-Tornado sirens sounded at least twice across Chicago, warning people to take cover and ringing through the city’s buildings.
+Kevin Bargnes, director of communications for O’Hare and Chicago Midway International Airport, told WGN-TV Wednesday night that no damage was reported at either airport.

-Lynn Becker, a longtime Chicago resident, posted video to Twitter with the sirens sounding out across the city’s iconic skyline.
+Lynn Becker, a longtime Chicago resident, posted video to Twitter with tornado sirens blaring across the city’s iconic skyline.

 “I’m in a 60 story apartment building so my options are somewhat limited,” he said.
 “We have to, I assume, go into the core of the building.”

-The weather service quoted an unidentified emergency manager as saying a roof was blown off in the community of Huntley in McHenry County and a trained weather spotter saying trees were uprooted and roofs blown off in Cook County, where Chicago is located.
+The weather service quoted an unidentified emergency manager as saying a roof was blown off in the community of Huntley in McHenry County northwest of Chicago.
+Huntley Battalion Chief Mike Pierce told ABC-7-TV that firefighters and other emergency services were responding to downed power lines, trees and tree branches, and that power outages had been reported.
+Building damage appeared to be concentrated around two apartment buildings, he said.

-Earlier Wednesday, the weather service’s Storm Prediction Center had said there was an enhanced risk for severe weather, including tornadoes in northern Illinois, including Chicago.
+More than 10,000 customers lost power in the region, but power was mostly restored by Thursday morning, according to poweroutage.us.

 The deadliest formed in Palos Hills in Cook County on April 21, 1967.
 The twister traveled 16 miles (26 kilometers) through Oak Lawn and the south side of Chicago, killing 33 people, injuring 500 and causing more than $50 million in damage, according to the weather service.